ItsKris1/social-network/audit_checklist.md

 #Followers
 Try to follow a private user.
-[ ] Are you able to send a following request to the private user?
+[x] Are you able to send a following request to the private user?

 Try to follow a public user.
 [ ] Are you able to follow the public user without the need of sending a following request?
+*Able to follow, but it would be nice if the page updated with new status Ex. the followers list now included the new follower*

 Open two browsers(ex: Chrome and Firefox), log in as two different private users and with one of them try to follow the other.
 [ ] Is the user who received the request able to accept or decline the following request?

-After following another user successfully try to unfollow him.
+*Follow request notification is received only after page refresh / changing pages not instant* After following another user successfully try to unfollow him.
 [ ] Were you able to do so?
+*Unfollow works, but instant update wuold be nice*

 #Profile
 Try opening your own profile.
 [ ] Does the profile displays every information requested in the register form, apart from the password?
+*If nickname provided only nickname is shown, not First and Last name.
+Not sure if that counts as - display every info requested*

 Try opening your own profile.
-[ ] Does the profile displays every post created by the user?
+[x] Does the profile displays every post created by the user?

 Try opening your own profile.
 [x] Does the profile displays the users that you follow and the ones who are following you?